johnpapa/angular-ngrx-data/docs/introduction.md

 The `EntityService` offers a standard set of command methods for issuing HTTP requests and `Observable` _selectors_ that push entity data into your component for processing and display.

-The `ngrx-data` library uses conventions to drive a standard set of behaviors that become dispatched _ngrx actions_, intercepted by _ngrx effects_, routed to a RESTy data service that makes the HTTP calls.
+The _ngrx-data_ library uses conventions to drive a standard set of behaviors that become dispatched _ngrx actions_, intercepted by _ngrx effects_, routed to a RESTy data service that makes the HTTP calls.

 Server responses become new _ngrx actions_ that pass through _ngrx reducers_, where they update the _ngrx store_, triggering the store `Observables` that send values through _ngrx selectors_ to your application components.

+Internally, _ngrx-data_ give every entity the same representation in an entity cache within the ngrx state tree.
+Then it dynamically generates all ngrx actions, reducers, selectors and effects as you need them.

 The mechanics are handled for you _inside the library_. **You don't have to write any _ngrx_ code**.
 Just follow the _ngrx-data usage_ pattern and get on with your life.

+**It's still ngrx**.
+This is a _library for ngrx_, not an ngrx alternative.

+Every entity has its own actions.
+Every operation takes its unique journey through the store, reducers, effects, and selectors.
+You just let ngrx-data write these for you.

+You can still add more store properties, actions, reducers, selectors, and effects.
+You can override any ngrx-data behavior for an individual entity type or for all entities.

 You can **see the _ngrx machinery_ at work** with the _redux developer tools_.
 You can listen to the flow of actions directly.
 You can **_intercept and override anything_** ... but you only have to intervene where you want to add custom logic.